kirkshoop/async_scope/asyncscope.md

 `empty() const&->empty_sender;`

-empty_sender completes with void when all spawned senders have completed and no senders are in flight in the `async_scope`.
+`empty_sender` completes with `void` when all spawned senders have completed and no senders are in flight in the `async_scope`.
 An `async_scope` can be empty more than once.
 The intended usage is to spawn all the senders and then start the empty_sender to know when all spawned senders have completed.
-Another supported usage is to use request_stop on async_scope to prevent further senders from being spawned, and then start the empty_sender.
+Another supported usage is to use `request_stop` on async_scope to prevent further senders from being spawned, and then start the `empty_sender`.

 To safely destroy the `async_scope` object the `async_scope` must be stopped either through its `stop_source` via `get_stop_source()` or through a call to `request_stop()`, to prevent more work being spawned, then the `async_scope` must be left to drain.